 Metalhead Meeting Festival

-The lineup of artists is also really impressive, with bands like Sepultura, Moonspell, Paradise Lost or Kreator (to name just a few) and one of the bands for 2017 has already been announced: Behemoth.
+The lineup of artists is also really impressive, with bands like Sepultura, Moonspell, Paradise Lost or Kreator, Behemoth (to name just a few) being part of the previous editions.
 For fans of the genre, this is an amazing festival!

 You can find out more about it here (they don’t seem to have an English version website, though).